Comment on page

 The Defaults fields to be configured for the Field record are as follows:

-When you click on Generate field choices, Unifi will go to the Choice [sys_choice] table and automatically pull back the value and label for each of the elements where the table matches the primary source/target table that this Field record is mapped to - creating Field Choice records for each.
+When you click on Generate field choices from the Field Choices list, Unifi will go to the Choice [sys_choice] table and automatically pull back the value and label for each of the elements where the table matches the primary source/target table that this Field record is mapped to - creating Field Choice records for each.

 There are some fields which are visible in native ServiceNow.
 These can be viewed by clicking the hamburger menu & selecting 'Open in platform'.